MeadowMidnight/pdth-ES/README.md

 From the mod settings, you can select up to 3 crew bonuses that the bots can give to you.
 (They DO NOT stack when the same one is used.)
 - Aggressor (10% damage bonus)
-- Protector (50% more armor, it is originally only 10% in the vanilla game)
+- Protector (10% more armor)
-- Sharpshooter (25% less spread, originally 10% in vanilla)
+- Sharpshooter (10% less spread)
 - Big Game Hunters (15% more ammo)
-- Speed Reloaders (20% faster reload speed, originally 10% in vanilla)
+- Speed Reloaders (10% faster reload speed)
 - Noob Lube (20% more experience)
 - Mr Nice Guy (20% more experience)